edoardomanieri/Reinforcement_Learning/README.md

-# Reinforcement_Learning
+# Reinforcement Learning Library

-Implementation of some reinforcement learning algorithms and deep reinforcement learning algorithms using keras.
+Implementation of some reinforcement learning algorithms using keras.